circonus/docs/content/irondb/tools/irondb-graphite.md

 ---
-title: Graphite IRONdb
+title: Graphite Plugin
-weight: 40
+weight: 10
 ---

-Graphite IRONdb
+IRONdb Graphite Plugin
 ================

 A plugin for using graphite with the IRONdb from Circonus.